*(Occasionally Asked Questions)

 How do I contact you?

-Please note that I don’t blurb books, and I can’t respond to people who are seeking editorial help with their own writing.
-If you’d still like to write to me, you can click here.
+Please note: I read everything I am sent, but though I do my best I am unable to respond to it all, simply though pressure of time.
+Note also that I don’t blurb books, and I can’t respond to people who are seeking editorial help with their own writing.